renaudwangler/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 1. Navigate back to the **Users - All users** blade, and then click **+ New user**.

-1. Create a new user with the following settings (leave others with their defaults):
+1. Create a new user with the following settings (keep other settings at their default values):

     | Setting | Value |
     | --- | --- |